-In addition to submission of two bound copies of the thesis to the Office of Graduate Studies one bound copy should be submitted to the College of Nursing and Health Sciences Learning Resources Center for filing.
+In addition to submission of a pdf (digital) copy of the thesis to the Office of Graduate Studies, one bound copy should be submitted to the College of Nursing and Health Sciences Learning Resources Center for filing (Note: Consult the Nursing Graduate Programs Director for current requirements).
 Moreover, it is customary to present each thesis committee member with a final copy of the thesis, which can be bound in any manner the student wishes.
 Occasionally it is appropriate to provide a bound copy of the thesis to the cooperating agencies where data were collected.
 The appropriateness should be discussed with the Chair of your thesis committee.
 Please see the Thesis Manual available from the Graduate Studies Office.